-In the morning you will visit Tappeh-ye Seyalk and then drive to Tehran.visiting the 6th tallest tower in the world.
+City out of kashan to visit Tappeh-ye Seyalk afterward drive to Tehran .visiting the 6th tallest tower in the world.
 O/N Tehran.

 Full city tour of Tehran to visit Golestan Place that is both a historic site and museum.
 It is a complex that consists of 17 palaces, museums, and Halls and it is worth to spend a few hours to visit its luxuriously decorated rooms, nice and big dining area and ballroom and well landscaped Gardens and fountains.
 Tehran Bazaar, The Archaeological or national museum of Iran that represents you many different periods of Iran’s rich history, Jewellery and Carpet Museums.